tryretool/retool-onpremise/README.md

     - If you have not enabled SSL yet, you will need to add the line `COOKIE_INSECURE=true` to your `docker.env` file / environment configuration so that the authentication cookies can be sent over http.
 Make sure to run `sudo docker-compose up -d` after modifying the `docker.env` file.
 - `TypeError: Cannot read property 'licenseVerification' of null` or `TypeError: Cannot read property 'name' of null`
     - There is an issue with your license key.
 Double check that the license key is correct and that it has no trailing whitespaces.

+## Updating Retool

+The latest Retool releases can be pulled from Docker Hub.
+When you run an on-premise instance of Retool, you’ll need to pull an updated image in order to get new features and fixes.
+More information on update strategies and methods can be pulled from [our documentation](https://docs.retool.com/docs/updating-retool-on-premise).

 ## Releases